vickariofillis/vickariofillis.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD cadidate at the [University of Toronto](https://www.utoronto.ca/), in the [Department of Electrical and Computer Engineering](https://www.ece.utoronto.ca/).
+I am a PhD cadidate at the [University of Toronto](https://www.utoronto.ca/), in the [Department of Electrical & Computer Engineering](https://www.ece.utoronto.ca/).
 I am advised by Prof. [Natalie Enright Jerger](https://www.eecg.toronto.edu/~enright/).

 My primary research focus is in the area of Computer Architecture, with a strong emphasis on innovative techniques for improving system performance, energy efficiency, and adaptability.
 While I am rooted in this field, I remain open to interdisciplinary collaborations and emerging technologies that could shape the future of computing.